 Smart Transfer Information Sessions

-If students and families are interested in the Schenectady Smart Transfer Early College High School program, parents/guardians must attend one of the following information sessions.
+Students and families interested in the Schenectady Smart Transfer Early College High School program must attend one of the following information sessions.

 About the Smart Transfer Early College High School Program